Awni00/abstract_transformer/iclr/mxrQ.md

 > The first paragraph (and maybe much of the second) of the introduction seem unnecessary, and it might be possible to cut them entirely.

 It's always helpful to get feedback on exposition and presentation; thank you!
+We will take this into account.

 > I found the first few explanations of the architecture confusing, and didn't really understand the "type" of r or symbols until I got to the explicit formulas.
 I wonder if it's worth making this a little more precise earlier.